zeldaret/botw/README.md

 ### Project tools

+* Check all decompiled functions for issues: `tools/check.py`
 * To compare assembly: `./diff.py <mangled function name>`
     * The function **must be listed in data/uking_functions.csv first**.
         * To do so, search for the name or the address of function you have decompiled, and add the mangled function name to the last column.